ananthulalohitaksha/lohitaksha-ananthula-portfolio/final-project-part-two.md

 ## Additional Thoughts

 Clarification on Meal Comparison Section: The primary goal of the section comparing two breakfast and two dinner options (vegetarian vs. non-vegetarian) was to offer a basic visual and nutritional comparison—specifically focusing on protein content and identifying nutritionally equivalent plant-based substitutes.
 It was not intended to present full meal plans or include sides, drinks, or additional items that might typically accompany a meal.
 I understand the interviewee’s feedback about the Beyond Burger not feeling complete without sides like fruit or a drink.
 This is a valid point in terms of meal satisfaction.
 However, the focus here was on main protein sources, not the overall plate.
 Regarding the Beyond Burger: it was chosen because it’s a widely recognized and commercially available plant-based meat substitute.
 That said, I acknowledge that familiarity with this option varies.
-Since one interviewee wasn’t aware of it, I may consider including an alternative or adding a quick description for Part III.
+Since one interviewee wasn’t aware of it, I may consider including an alternative or adding a quick description for Phase III.

 Lastly, I plan to enhance the visual appeal of the data visualizations and improve the overall Shorthand layout to make the storytelling experience smoother and more engaging.
 My goal is to ensure the narrative flows well, feels approachable, and captures the attention of my audience.